foundriesio/docs/source/user-guide/mirror-action/mirror-action.rst

 Configuring Automatic Git Mirroring
 ===================================

-This page shows how to configure source code mirroring to the FoundriesFactory® repos.
+This page shows how to configure source code mirroring to the FoundriesFactory™ Platform repos.
 This is useful when using external Git repositories, hosted on services such as GitHub_ or Bitbucket_.
 While the focus is on setting up GitHub Actions and Bitbucket pipelines, the steps can be adapted for other hosting services.